jbsiraudin/jbsiraudin.github.io/blog/2021-07-01-content-distribution.md

 <br/>

-This subspace of procedural generation, _**scattering pre-existing content**_, is really natural for game design.
+This subspace of procedural generation, _**distributing pre-existing content**_, is well adapted to most designers' needs.
 Thus, design tasks are split in two layers: **designing individuals rooms** to serve the second to second gameplay, **designing the rules of assemblage** to serve the minute to minute exploration of our dungeon.

 This second layer is where procedural game design takes center stage: the **use of randomness is essential** to keep the world fresh and unpredictible for players, but we still need **a level of control on the assemblage algorithm to inject level design rules** (for pacing, logic, avoiding repetition).
 Easier said than done!
 Striking a design balance between the predictability of rules and the impredictability of their random use is key to generate endless amounts of enjoyable dungeons.